11 Bizarre Weight Loss Tricks That Work

-You may look—or feel—crazy doing some of these things to lose weight, but they could actually work for you
+You may feel a little silly doing some of these things to lose weight, but they're scientifically demonstrated...and totally worth a try!

 Don’t take a whiff